NetickNetworking/NetickDocumentation/articles/built-in-components/networkrigidbody2d.md

 # Network Rigidbody2D

-Network Rigidbody is a built-in component to network the `Rigidbody2D` component.
+<xref:Netick.Unity.NetworkRigidbody2D> is a built-in component to network the `Rigidbody2D` component.
 It syncs the position and rotation of the `Rigidbody2D`, in addition the physical state.

 ## Settings: